hbsagen/Rancilio-Silvia-Arduino-PID/README.md

 4 - Original buttons work as normal
 5 - No limits on how long it can stay powered on.
 6 - No additional procedures
+7 - Shows how long the pump has been on

 <ins>Features that I might add:</ins>